ayudasystems/ooh-interview-project/README.md

 | UI:ContentDirectory | The Directory of the UI files | These files are served statically |

 ## API's
-The API requires documentation to be written before development.\
+The API documentation describes the API contract.
+The API implementation should match this contract.
-The API Definition can be found at `/docs/api/ooh-interview-api-swagger.yaml`
+It can be found at `/docs/api/ooh-interview-api-swagger.yaml`

 ## Testing
 ### API Testing